mlip-cmu/s2025/labs/lab03.md

 ## Exercise 2: Amend a commit

 1. Create a new branch called `amend-commit` from `main` branch.
-2. In the `torch/nn/functional.py` file, navigate to the `multi_margin_loss` function (line 3566) and change the margin to 1.5 and reduction mode to `sum'
+2. In the `torch/nn/functional.py` file, navigate to the `multi_margin_loss` function (line 4000) and change the margin to 1.5 and reduction mode to `sum'
 3. Commit the changes to the `amend-commit` branch.
 Make sure you add a meaningful commit message.
 4. Amend the commit by changing the margin to 2.0
 5. Commit the changes to the `amend-commit` branch.
 Make sure you add a meaningful commit message.

 ## Exercise 3: Create and approve a pull request

-**Note: Please ensure on GitHub, you create the pull request to the main branch of your forked repository.
-Under no circumstances should you create a pull request to the original PyTorch repository.**
+**Note: Please ensure on GitHub, you create the pull request to the main branch of YOUR forked repository.
+Under no circumstances should you create a pull request to the [original PyTorch]() repository or to [PyTorch](https://github.com/Rajeevveera24/pytorch).**
 <br><br>
 (make sure you choose *username*/pytorch instead of pytorch/pytorch)<br>
 <img src="https://github.com/eshetty/s2024/assets/107862033/c874f0a6-abae-478a-af83-0f62eaa8cd4d" alt="image" width="500" height="auto"><br>

 1. Create a new branch called `pull-request` from `main` branch.
-2. In the `torch/nn/functional.py` file, navigate to the `l1_loss` function (line 3308) and add code to check if the reduction mode is `sum` and raise an exception:
-3. Commit the changes to the `pull-request` branch.
-Make sure you add a meaningful commit message.
-4. Push the `pull-request` branch to the remote repository.
+2. Push the `pull-request` branch to the remote repository.
-5. Create a pull request to merge the `pull-request` branch into the `main` branch.
+3. Create a pull request to merge the `pull-request` branch into your `main` branch.
-6. Approve the pull request.
+4. Approve the pull request.
-7. Merge the `pull-request` branch into the `main` branch.
+5. Merge the `pull-request` branch into your `main` branch.